MatthewHeun/matsindf/cran-comments.md

 ## Context

 `matsindf` v0.4.10
-updates R dependency to >= 4.1.0 due to using the new pipe, updates test-coverage.yaml to latest version, and improves handling of `NULL` matrices in `expand_to_tidy()` and `mat_to_rowcolval()`.
+updates R dependency to >= 4.1.0 to accommodate the new pipe, updates test-coverage.yaml to latest version, and improves handling of `NULL` matrices in `expand_to_tidy()` and `mat_to_rowcolval()`.